 The NorDig IRD shall support a mixture of service types within the same ISO/IEC 13818-1[52] MPEG-2 transport stream (i.e. MPEG-2 SDTV service, MPEG-4 AVC SDTV and HDTV and Radio services may be multiplexed into the same transport stream).

-Note 1: The satellite front-end may deliver up to 80.4 Mbps after error correction, see section 3.2.2, note 1.
+Note 1: The satellite front-end may deliver up to 80.4 Mbps after error correction, see section Error!
+Reference source not found., note 1.

 Note 2: This feature enables the NorDig IRD to utilise several components as video, audio teletext, SI, subtitling and data for additional services.